Pallid sturgeon: Conservation

 Though never believed to be common, pallid sturgeon populations rapidly declined during the late 20th century and the species was listed as endangered on September 6, 1990.
 The U.S. government and most of the states with pallid sturgeon populations have commenced restoration efforts to save the species from extinction.
 Wild reproduction of pallid sturgeon is rare to nonexistent in most areas; therefore, human intervention is needed to ensure the survival of the species.
 Pallid sturgeon were previously considered a prized trophy game fish species, until their numbers declined and they were placed on the endangered species list.
 All captured pallid sturgeon must now be released back to the wild.
 The species was known for being very palatable and the roe from females was used as caviar.

 The route and the environmental characteristics of Missouri River in the northern Great Plains states of North and South Dakota, Nebraska, and Montana have been significantly altered.
 The resultant changes to the Missouri River in the upper Great Plains from channelization and impoundment prevent upstream migration.
 The reduced water flow rates and sediment loads have brought an end to the seasonal flooding of the flood plains in the region.
 Since the construction of the Fort Peck Dam in Montana in 1937, and subsequent damming and channelization, the Missouri River has lost over 90% of its wetland and sandbar ecosystems.
 More than 2000 mi of the Missouri River have been altered and only that stretch of the river above Fort Peck Reservoir in Montana remains relatively unchanged.
 These alterations of the river have had a detrimental impact on a number of native fish species.
 In the 13 U.S. states where the pallid sturgeon is found, only a few other fish species are listed as critically endangered.
-Although substantial efforts are being implemented to ensure the survival of this species, the rarity of self-sustaining populations of pallid sturgeon ensures that it will remain federally protected for many decades.